 My research focuses on primate ecology and conservation.
 Specifically, I investigate chimpanzee distribution and connectivity across Western Tanzania using multiple non-invasive technologies.
 Throughout my PhD, I explored the potential of drones and satellite imageries to monitor chimpanzee populations and their habitat at broad spatial and temporal scales.
 Using molecular information extracted from non-invasive samples, I am also exploring the genetic structure and diversity of Tanzanian chimpanzees.
 By integrating the genetic data with landscape ecology, I am aiming to better understand how landscape features impact chimpanzee movement across vast ecosystems.

-Bonnin N, Stewart F, Wich S, Pintea L, Jantz S, Dickson R, Bellis J, Chitayat A, Ingram R, Moore R, Piel A. 2020.
-Modelling landscape connectivity change for chimpanzee conservation in Tanzania Biological Conservation, DOI Author Url Public Url
+Bonnin N, Stewart FA, Wich SA, Pintea L, Jantz S, Dickson R, Bellis J, Chitayat A, Ingram R, Moore R, Piel A. 2020.
+Modelling landscape connectivity change for chimpanzee conservation in Tanzania Biological Conservation, 252 DOI Author Url Publisher Url Public Url

 Dickson R, Baker M, Bonnin N, Shoch D, Rifkin B, Stewart FA, Piel AK.
 2020.
 Combining Deforestation and Species Distribution Models to Improve Measures of Chimpanzee Conservation Impacts of REDD: A Case Study from Ntakata Mountains, Western Tanzania Forests, 11 DOI Author Url Publisher Url Public Url